SuyashRoy/cf_ai_simple_chatbot/FIXES.md

 | Not Found on localhost | ✅ Fixed | Added static asset handler to serve HTML/CSS/JS |
 | Static files not loading | ✅ Fixed | Implemented proper asset serving in Worker |
 | Could not resolve kv-asset-handler | ✅ Fixed | Removed complex package, using built-in assets |

-Your chatbot is now ready to deploy! 🚀